AC1706-67/bioreceipt.ai/INTERNAL_TESTING_SUMMARY.md

 ## 🎉 **READY TO LAUNCH**

-**BioPulse.AI is 85% MVP complete and ready for internal testing!**
+**BioReceipt.AI is 85% MVP complete and ready for internal testing!**

 The core user experience is polished, accessible, and production-ready.
 Start with Android APK testing for fastest results, then expand to iOS TestFlight.